lau1217/moraleslaura-html-css-practice/README.md

-# Laura's HTML Practice
+# Laura's CSS Practice

 By Laura Morales, Intro Coding for Journalists class

-HTML Practice, it is due Feb.
-5, 2021.
+CSS Practice, it is due Feb.
+12, 2021.